Poldro/free-the-ideas-next-js/README.md

 # Tools

-A scollection of eventually usefull tools built with [T3 Stack](https://create.t3.gg/)
+A collection of eventually usefull tools built with [T3 Stack](https://create.t3.gg/)